AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-Pong/08-Pong.markdown

 ### The PAbstractElement class

-The class `PAbstractElement` is the root of all the element in the game.
-It is a rather simple class that contains the initial position and initial color.
+The class `PAbstractElement` is the root class of all the element abstractions in the game.
+It is a rather simple class that contains the initial position and an initial color.

 ```Smalltalk
 Object subclass: #PAbstractElement